kwamelaryea/kwame-site/content/pages/index.md

       type: TitleBlock
     subtitle: Crafting Games That Echo Beyond the Screen
     text: >
-      Picture a game that doesn’t just entertain—it stirs something deep inside.
+      We envision games that don't just entertain—but stirs something deep inside.
 We’re here to help you create that.
 Drawing from years of playing, dreaming, and building in the gaming world, we’ve learned one thing: the best games feel like they’re alive.
 They pull people in, spark connection, and linger in the mind long after the controller’s down.

-      We don’t chase trends or pile on gimmicks.
+      We don’t chase trends or gimmicks.
 Instead, we dig for the spark—the one thing that makes your game yours—and fan it into something unforgettable.
       Crypto and Web3?
-They’re tools we wield to open new doors, to let players step into worlds where they truly belong.
+These are tools we wield to create new player experiences.
 Our mission is to strip away the noise and let the heart of your game shine through.
     actions:
       - label: Book Now
         altText: Book a Consultation With Us